ruhulaminparvez/ruhulaminparvez/README.md

 Enthusiastic about tech and learning new things.
 Take a peek at the projects I have done.
 I enjoy coding and contributing to open source projects, as well as answering questions in forums and helping people with code. 😊

 - 🔭 I’m currently working on Full Stack Web Development,
-- 🌱 I’m currently learning Everything ,
+- 🌱 I’m currently learning New Technologies,
-- 💬 Ask me about #Python #Django
+- 💬 Ask me about #Python #Django #Web-Development
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love singing!
+- ⚡ Fun fact: I love to play Cricket!

 ## My-Stack...💻